 One of the challenges of Westerners seeking healing in the Amazon is bridging a tradition rooted in shamanic communities with the culture of origin of our guests.

 All the Temple’s facilitators are from the West and so are able to relate to guests’ emotional issues.
-They have been raised in the same environment, had the same overall cultural background and have often faced similar issues.
-Although they are not healers (but may be apprentices), effective facilitators have many years of personal experience with ayahuasca and ‘walk their talk’.
+They have been raised in similar environments, had the same overall cultural background, and have often faced similar issues.
+Although they are not healers (some are apprentices), effective facilitators have many years of personal experience with ayahuasca and “walk their talk.”
 Through having faced and integrated their own traumas, they are able to share their personal experiences, in English, to help guide others through the same process.

 There are no gurus and should be no preaching in true ayahuasca shamanism.

-Finally, some people perceive Amazonian healers as ‘enlightened beings’.
+Finally, some people perceive Amazonian healers as “enlightened beings.”
 They are not.
 True Amazonian healers are highly skilled doctors working with plant spirits and experts in moving energies, but they are not fully realized and awakened spiritual masters.
-Therefore, they are not able to offer spiritual counsel.
+Offering spiritual counsel is not part of their methodology.